miykael/atlasreader/README.md

 ### Outputs

-After executing `atlasreader` on a given image, four kinds of outputs are generated:
+After executing AtlasReader on a given image, four kinds of outputs are generated:

 1. An **overview figure** that shows the results within the whole brain at once
    ![Overview Figure](paper/fig_overview_figure.png)